mnancuante/complaints-and-suggestions-api/README.md

 PUT /api/complaints/1
 ```

 ID is required.
+The complaint ID must be provided in the URL only.
+Sending an `id` field in the request body is not allowed.
 Example body:

 ```json
 {